 Buy Now

 We are told today that the thanksgiving that was practiced in the early years of America’s founding was all about “racist genocide.”
 Smallpox had decimated many native peoples since there was no acquired immunity.
 There was no known cure.
 Europe had suffered for many years from outbreaks of smallpox.
-It was inevitable that Europeans and anyone else who had made their way to the New World that they would have brought smallpox and other communicable diseases with them.
+It was inevitable that Europeans and anyone else who had made their way to the New World would have brought smallpox and other communicable diseases with them.
 Smallpox had killed millions from every stratum of society.
 Between 1702 and 1703, nearly a quarter of the population of Quebec City in Canada died during a smallpox epidemic:

 Smallpox is estimated to have killed up to 300 million people in the 20th century and around 500 million people in the last 100 years of its existence.
 Earlier deaths included six monarchs.
 As recently as 1967, 15 million cases occurred a year….